Sudden internal water losses need carrier review

-Many homeowners policies cover sudden and accidental internal water losses such as burst pipes, appliance supply-line failures, water heater leaks, and accidental overflows.
+Sudden and accidental internal water losses such as burst pipes, appliance supply-line failures, water heater leaks, and accidental overflows may be eligible for carrier review.
 Coverage depends on the policy, cause of loss, timing, and whether the damage was reported quickly.
-Documentation matters: photos, source evidence, moisture readings, and a professional mitigation scope can support the claim.
+Documentation matters: photos, source evidence, moisture readings, and a professional mitigation scope can support claim review.

 Flood, seepage, and sewer backup are different

-Surface flooding from storms usually requires a separate flood policy.
-Long-term seepage, repeated leaks, or maintenance issues are often excluded.
+Surface flooding from storms is generally reviewed under separate flood coverage.
+Long-term seepage, repeated leaks, or maintenance issues are evaluated under policy language.
 Sewer backup may require a specific endorsement with a sub-limit.
 Before assuming coverage, homeowners should call their carrier and confirm what type of water event occurred, what deductible applies, and whether repair or reconstruction limits are different from mitigation limits.

 Repair estimates should connect back to mitigation evidence